 - If someone complains to your charity about fundraising, you should take the complaint seriously and try to resolve the problem.
 If your charity has an appropriate complaints procedure, you should use this to deal with the complaint.
 Ideally, you should have a two stage process:

 - Stage 1: The charity tries to resolve the complaint.

 - Stage 2: If the complainant is unhappy with the first stage they can complain to the charity trustees.

-- If the complainant is still unhappy, after they have been through your complaints procedure they can ask the Independent Fundraising Standards and Adjudication Panel for Scotland (the Panel) to look at it.
+- If the complainant is still unhappy, after they have been through your complaints procedure they can ask the Scottish Fundraising Standards Panel (the Panel) to look at it.
 The Panel will decide if your charity has breached the fundraising standards and advise you of any steps you need to take.

 - The Panel will also look at whether there might be a regulatory concern that should be referred to OSCR for consideration.